mvolkmann/context-easy/README.md

-For apps that use a large number of state paths, consider creating a source file that exports constants for the state paths (perhaps named `path-constants.js`) and use those when calling every context-easy function that requires a path.
+For apps that use a large number of state paths, consider creating a source file that exports constants for the state paths (perhaps named `path-constants.js`) and use those when calling `context` methods that require a path.

-For example,
+For example:

 ```js
 // In path-constants.js ...